TeliaSoneraNorge/divx-terraform-modules/container/README.md

 - Usable with either an ALB or a classic ELB (to be tested).
 - Optional: Creates the ALB target group (when used with an ALB).
-- Sets up and enables logging for the task.
+- Sets up and enables logging for the service.
-- Creates IAM roles for the ECS service and for a specific task/containers.
+- Creates IAM roles for the ECS service.
 - Takes care of opening ingress on the appropriate ports from the load balancer (ALB or classic ELB) to the cluster.

+Note that task definitions have to be created manually (cannot be abstracted) because of `volume` blocks.

 ## Usage